 We spoke in more detail about the lifestyle changes I could make, and how a few good habits could make all the difference.
 I had initially been dreading the phone call, but I actually felt more empowered and confident after our conversation.
-ExSeed also offers programmes de style de vie, fertility supplements, and their blog is packed with fertility-related information, which can help when you’re planning for a baby.
+ExSeed also offers lifestyle programs, fertility supplements, and their blog is packed with fertility-related information, which can help when you’re planning for a baby.
 I now know everything is going to be fine rather than just hoping.

 It’s always worth planning ahead

 It’s easy to bury our heads in the sand about this sort of thing, but actually having the information is less scary than going into the unknown.
 We’re not getting married for another 18 months, so I have plenty of time to make some changes.
 I don’t feel a huge panic or pressure – which I probably would have done if we were already trying.
 I’d love to encourage other guys to investigate their fertility.
 We track so many aspects of our health and fitness – from our body weight to how much we can lift at the gym.
 It makes total sense to track our sperm health too.

 Fertility Health: Coni’s story